-- Wearing gloves remove any wet/soiled clothing and seal in a bag for washing and place in a tub, stored securely for parents to collect that night.
-It must be double-bagged. - Clean and dry the child. - Remove your gloves and wash hands. - Encourage the child to dress and assist if required, - Encourage the child to wash and dry their hands and assist if required.
+- Wearing gloves remove any wet/soiled clothing and seal in a bag and place in a tub, stored securely for parents to collect that afternoon. - Clean and dry the child. - Remove your gloves and wash hands. - Encourage the child to dress and assist if required, - Encourage the child to wash and dry their hands and assist if required.
 Have them leave the bathroom. - Wear gloves and clean any spills following procedure for cleaning spills of body fluids. - Remove and dispose of gloves, wash, and dry your hands.